OctopusSamples/NDCDevOpsWorkshop/README.md

 ## Wrap-up & Feedback, and Resources

-Thanks for spending the last two days with us, we hope you enjoyed the workshop and learned a lot!
+Thanks for spending the last two days with us.
+We hope you enjoyed the Workshop and learned a lot!

 ### Recommendations

 * Destroy your Infrastructure, as this will continue charging you.
 * Keep Azure DevOps, as there should be no cost
-* Octopus Cloud will remain free for all of time as long as you have no more than 10 targets.
+* Octopus Cloud will remain free for all of the time as long as you have no more than ten targets.

 ### Octopus Resources